-102. Special Commission 1 marked that the characterization of adverse effects of seabed production on the export earnings or economies on developing land-based producer States (DLBPS) involves a combination of two aspects:
+102. Special Commission 1 noted that the characterization of adverse effects of seabed production on the export earnings or economies of DLBPS involves a combination of two aspects:

-1. one or more of the four minerals concerned - copper, nickel, cobalt and manganese - have an important or significant role in the total export earnings or economies of the individual

-DLBPS, that is, the individual DLBPS have to be dependent to a certain degree on these minerals;

-2. there has to be a decrease of a somewhat substantial extent in the export earnings of individual DLBPS from the export of these minerals, or an unfavorable change of a somewhat substantial extent in the economies of individual DLBPS.
+- one or more of the four minerals concerned-copper, nickel, cobalt, and manganese-have an important or significant role in the total export earnings or economies of the individual DLBPS, that is, the individual DLBPS have to be dependent to a certain degree on these minerals - ii. there has to be a decrease to a somewhat substantial extent in the export earnings of individual DLBPS from the export of these minerals, or an unfavorable change to a somewhat substantial extent in the economies of individual DLBPS.

-103. These two aspects of the dependency of a DLBPS on the export earnings of the four minerals concerned, and a somewhat substantial fall in export earnings have been discussed in Special Commission 1.
+103. These two aspects of the dependency of a DLBPS on the export earnings of the four minerals concerned, and a somewhat substantial fall in export earnings, have been discussed by Special Commission 1.
 There have been attempts to characterize the dependency aspect in a quantifiable manner with the use of some figures.
 These are called "dependency levels".
-Again, there have been attempts to characterize the aspect of somewhat substantial unfavorable change after seabed production occurs in a quantifiable manner with the use of some figures.
+Likewise, there have been attempts to characterize the aspect of somewhat substantial unfavorable change after seabed production occurs in a quantifiable manner with the use of some figures.
 These are called "trigger levels", because they form the basis of triggering some action by the organization concerned.

-104. Under agreements reached in Special Commission 1, DLBPS can contact the Authority if it considers that it is affected or is likely to be affected.
-The Authority will examine the request of the State and will conduct an in-depth investigation with a view to identify common effects on the export earnings and economy of the State, to find out to which extent these effects were/will be a result of seabed mineral production, and to determine the remedial measures to be taken, if necessary.
+104. Under agreements reached in Special Commission 1, a DLBPS can contact ISA if it considers that it is affected or is likely to be affected.
+ISA will examine the request of the State and will conduct an in-depth investigation with a view to identify common effects on the export earnings and economy of the State, to find out to what extent these effects were or will be a result of seabed mineral production, and to determine the remedial measures to be taken, if necessary.